meoke/pangtreevis/README.md

 # PangtreeVis

+This repository is no longer supported.
+The project was moved to: https://github.com/PangTree/PangTreeGUI

 ## About
 PangtreeVis is a web-browser tool.
 It enables direct calling [PangtreeBuild](https://github.com/meoke/pangtree) but also loading the JSON file which is the result of calling PangtreeBuild.